ortus-docs/cfcouchbase-sdk-docs/installation/traditional_apps.md

 # Traditional Apps

-Download the SDK from the following sources:
+Download the SDK from the following sources or use CommandBox to install the SDK

 * Official Releases: http://www.ortussolutions.com/products/cfcouchbase
 * Source: https://github.com/Ortus-Solutions/cfcouchbase-sdk Github